"You say you love me, but are you willing to give up misogyny for me?"

 I wish I had said any of these things, but I said nothing.
 I tried, but I couldn’t find the strength or words.
 The weight of his power and dominance in that scenario (backed by patriarchy) was suffocating.
 I cried while driving home.

 That day changed the trajectory of my relationship with my then-partner and ultimately my life.
 The reality is that there are some truths that once seen cannot be unseen, once heard cannot be unheard, once felt cannot be unfelt.
-In the months after that incident I tried to engage him in conversations about misogyny, patriarchy, sexism and my lived experience in our relationship (in and outside of couples therapy).
-Sadly, ultimately there was no budging from him (a self-proclaimed feminist nonetheless), and though it was a painful lesson to learn, I did come to understand that a man who chooses toxic masculinity and bro-culture over care and respect for women, is not offering an equal, respectful or kind love.
+Although it was a painful lesson to learn, I did come to understand that a man who chooses toxic masculinity and bro-culture over care and respect for women, is not offering an equal, respectful or kind love.
 And I deserve a love that crowns me rather than feed me to the wolves.